pwinnie2026/group-ate/README.md

 In our mapplication, we will categorize responses by those who are satisfied, somewhat, or unsatisfied with their access to appliances such as fridges and microwaves to gain insight on meal-prepping commuter students.
 We hope to visualize spatial relationships and patterns, revealing shared experiences of potential inequities regarding the distribution of meal-prep resources across campus.

 ## Who is being empowered?
-We seek to empower student voices to share their concerns through conducting a community outreach survey of UCLA commuter students to gain perspective on how their experiences as commuters impact the way they meal prep.
-By providing meal-prepping commuters with a platform to comment and share concerns of food storage and reheating appliance, students will have a collective voice that can highlight shared issues that are otherwise neglected by UCLA’s leading platforms.
+We will empower student voices by centering the focus on student voices and sharing their concerns, which will be conducted by a community outreach survey of UCLA commuter students to gain perspective on how their experiences as commuters impact how they meal prep.
+By providing meal-prepping commuters with a platform to comment and share concerns about food storage and reheating appliances, students will have a collective voice that can highlight shared issues that are otherwise neglected by UCLA’s leading platforms.

 ## Technologies Used